General Information

 A deformed bottom chord is noticeable, and the vertical clearance h ≅ 2 m.
 Figure 6 shows the deformed bottom chord.

-A new bottom chord made of an L-section with a smaller size is welded next to (on both sides) the deformed bottom chord.
-The overlapping regions are marked by the double yellow arrows.
+A new bottom chord made of an L-section with a smaller size is welded to the bottom node regions.

 How does the new bottom chord affect the stiffness of the truss?